hasura/graphql-engine/graphql/manual/queries/aggregations.rst

       }
     }

-This example can be easily extended to cover any use-case involving a SQL aggregate function that you may want to use.
+This example can be easily extended to cover any use-case involving an SQL aggregate function that you may want to use.